Clob4k/pseudocode-to-python-converter/README.md

 * Command words implemented should be in UPPER case.

-* Indentations should be made where necessary.
+* Indentations should be made where necessary and appropriate.

 * Comments are preceded by ``//``.